Rectal bleeding usually refers to bleeding from the anus, rectum, or colon, all of which are the final portions of the digestive tract.

 - simultaneous lumps in the abdomen

-- stool that is thinner, longer, or softer than normal for 3 weeks or more
+- stool that is thinner, longer, or softer than normal for several weeks

 - accompanying nausea or vomiting